Frequently Asked Questions

 Morning care is offered from 7:15 to 8:00 AM.
 Teachers are in the classrooms beginning at 8:00 AM.

-Extended care is offered on most non-federal holidays and in service days.
+Extended care is offered on some non-federal holidays and in service days.